deeps-03/deeps-03/README.md

 *A dynamic SwiftUI application for viewing, liking, and interacting with posts, featuring robust error handling and mock data fallback.*

 ### 🛒 RL E-commerce
-**Tech Stack:** React (Vite + TypeScript), Redux Toolkit, Material UI, Node.js/Express, MongoDB *A full-stack e-commerce application built with React (Vite + TypeScript), Redux Toolkit, Material UI, Node.js/Express, and MongoDB.
+**Tech Stack:** React, Redux Toolkit, Material UI, Node.js/Express, MongoDB *A full-stack e-commerce application built with React, Redux Toolkit, Material UI, Node.js/Express, and MongoDB.
 It features product and cart management, responsive UI, state management, and a backend API, with an implemented CI/CD pipeline using GitHub Actions.*

 ---